mlegenhausen/grunt-ng-constant/README.md

 This will create two files with two different modules.

-## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
-Add unit tests for any new or changed functionality.
-Lint and test your code using [Grunt](http://gruntjs.com/).

 #### CoffeeScript Module Option

 If you want to get coffee script output instead of javascript you can set the `coffee` option to `true`.